 If you like to sew bags, home dec, toys, crafts – you’ll want a sturdy machine with the penetrating power to sew through many layers of fabric without complaint.

-If you sew a lot with heavy fabrics you may want an industrial machine (see useful comment below).
+If you sew a lot with heavy fabrics you may want an ‘industrial’ machine.
+If you go that route, look for a machine that does straight lock stitch.

 Quilting machines have a built-in ‘walking foot’, which ensures several layers of fabric move through the machine together.